 Morning and afternoon sessions can be booked separately.

-- Workflows for HLA typing
+- Workflows for different NGS platforms

-- Hands-on data analysis
+- Software for NGS data analysis

-- Advanced data analysis training
+- Beginner to advanced data analysis training

 - Data analysis tips & tricks